Dodgers' Kershaw goes back on injured list ahead of playoffs - KESQ

 Dodgers’ Kershaw goes back on injured list ahead of playoffs

-LOS ANGELES (AP) — Dodgers ace Clayton Kershaw returned to the injured list Saturday, days before Los Angeles begins a postseason defense of its World Series championship.
+LOS ANGELES (AP) — Dodgers pitcher Clayton Kershaw returned to the injured list Saturday, days before Los Angeles begins a postseason defense of its World Series championship.

 The three-time Cy Young Award winner has left forearm discomfort, the same injury that sidelined him for 57 games from Aug.
 9 to Sept.
 13.